soumik3312/Sportstix/README.md

 ## 🌟 Experience Sports Like Never Before

 **SportsTix** revolutionizes how you experience live sports events with our cutting-edge ticket booking platform.
-Designed especially for indoor sports enthusiasts, our app brings stadiums to life with immersive 3D visualizations and seamless booking experiences.
+Designed especially for indoor sports enthusiasts and also every bit for outdoor sports, our app brings stadiums to life with immersive 3D visualizations and seamless booking experiences.

 ---